Felipe VI: COVID-19 pandemic

-On 18 March 2020, a widespread cacerolada from the balconies of some cities across Spain took place, in an attempt to counter-program the TV discourse of Felipe VI on the COVID-19 pandemic in that country.
+On 18 March 2020, a widespread cacerolada from the balconies of some cities across Spain took place, in an attempt to counter-program the TV discourse of Felipe VI on the COVID-19 pandemic in the country.
 The intent was to force Juan Carlos I to donate to public healthcare the €100M he had allegedly obtained through kickbacks from Saudi Arabia, which was ultimately dismissed.
 Despite the attempt to boycott the speech, it was seen by more than 15 million citizens, making it the most watched speech by a monarch in the history of Spain.
 In July, he led a memorial paying tribute to victims of the pandemic at the Royal Palace.

 In December 2021, Felipe VI warned against virus complacency during the pandemic, stating that "the risk has not disappeared."

 In the context of the COVID-19 pandemic, King Felipe had to isolate himself in quarantine for testing positive for coronavirus on several occasions between 2020 and 2022.
 While he was isolated, Queen Letizia replaced him in those events for which she was constitutionally authorized (awards delivery, lunches, event openings, etc.) but not in those activities tightly related to constitutional responsibilities (such as the working meeting with the president of Bosnia and Herzegovina, Željko Komšić, in 2022, which had to be postponed).

 Duke of Franco

-The daughter of Francisco Franco, Carmen Franco was created Duchess of Franco.
-After the death of the 1st Duchess of Franco, succession of the ducal title with accompanying Grandeeship had been requested by her eldest daughter María del Carmen Martínez-Bordiú y Franco.
-Under Spanish nobiliary law, her eldest daughter Maria is first in line, but does not succeed automatically; with the application to the Crown and the issue of the Royal Letter of Succession, and after an announcement period of thirty days, succession only legally enters into force after a tax is paid.
+The daughter of Francisco Franco, Carmen Franco, was created Duchess of Franco by King Juan Carlos in 1975.
+After the death of the 1st Duchess of Franco in December 2017, succession of the ducal title with accompanying Grandeeship was requested by her eldest daughter María del Carmen Martínez-Bordiú y Franco.
+Under Spanish nobiliary law, she was first in line, but did not succeed automatically; with the application to the Crown and the issue of the Royal Letter of Succession, and after an announcement period of thirty days, succession only legally enters into force after a tax is paid.

-In 2018, the Izquierda Unida party sent a letter to Felipe VI asking that title be repressed as a violation of Spain's Historical Memory Law but the power to make or unmake nobility resides solely in the Spanish monarch and is not covered by that law.
-The Dukedom was granted to the heir apparent, María del Carmen Martínez-Bordíu y Franco, the eldest daughter of the late Duchess, on the same year, as published in the Official State Gazette on 4 July 2018.
+In 2018, the Izquierda Unida party sent a letter to Felipe VI asking that the title be repressed as a violation of Spain's Historical Memory Law, as the power to make or unmake nobility resides solely in the Spanish monarch and is not covered by that law.
+The Dukedom was granted to the heir apparent, María del Carmen Martínez-Bordíu y Franco, the eldest daughter of the late Duchess, in the same year, as published in the Official State Gazette on 4 July 2018.

 However, the title was abolished on 21 October 2022, under the purview of the Law of Democratic Memory.